 Before joining NTU as a lecturer in 2019, Esther worked as a Research Ecologist with the British Trust for Ornithology where she worked on a range of projects related to bird populations.
 Esther has also worked with the Nottinghamshire Wildlife Trust and People's Trust for Endangered Species, conducting riparian mammal research across Nottinghamshire and Derbyshire.
 Esther has also worked as a freelance ecological consultant, carrying out bird, bat, amphibian and reptile surveys.

 Esther has broad research interests related to the ecology and conservation of birds and mammals (mainly) in the UK.
 She has led and/or been involved in the following research areas:

-- Impacts of urbanisation on raptors
+- Impacts of urbanisation and development on wildlife

 - Human-wildlife conflict (particularly raptors)